FoamScience/OpenFOAMDocsWebpages/content/en/about/index.md

 in a way that's actually decent to look at and browse.
 Reading source code files is still better though...

-Three sections are natively supported; though there is nothing holding you back of adding more:
+Three sections are natively supported; though there is nothing holding you back from adding more:

 {{% /blocks/lead %}}